 The crack velocity $v$ (which we normalize to the Rayleigh wave speed $c_R$) increases with $\Delta/\Delta_G$ (see Fig. \ref{quant1}).
-We define the Rayleigh wave speed here as that calculated from $c_l$ and $c_t$ (the longitude and the transverse wave speeds) in the XY-plane, which is the major fracture surface in our simulations (see the appendix of~\cite{shay5} and the supplemental material).
-We can see that using a perfect non-perturbed lattice (with $k_{\theta}=0$), we get a velocity gap (like in 2D~\cite{marderliu,kess_lev3,pechenik,shay1}), in which slow cracks are prohibited.
-Adding disorder and the 3-body force-law, the velocity gap shrinks dramatically, yielding the correct physical behavior~\cite{review}.
+We define the Rayleigh wave speed here as that calculated from $c_l$ and $c_t$ (the longitude and the transverse wave speeds) in the XY-plane ($(0001)$ in the crystallographic notation), which is the major fracture surface in our simulations (there is a symmetry along the Z-axes in steady-state cracks, see appendix \ref{app_b}).
+We can see that using a perfect non-perturbed lattice (in these simulations we used also $k_{\theta}=0$, in addition to $b=0$, but this result is valid for all value of $k_{\theta}$), we get a (non-physical) velocity gap (like in 2D~\cite{marderliu,kess_lev3,pechenik,shay1}), in which slow cracks are prohibited.
+However, adding disorder and the 3-body force-law, the velocity gap shrinks, and by using a finite value of $\alpha$, the velocity gap shrinks dramatically with steady-state cracks in almost zero velocities, yielding the correct experimental behavior~\cite{review}.